-However, our classification performance on synthetic data could be improved in many ways.
-First, we chose in this study not to spend much time optimizing the VAE's hyperparameters and so in Sec.
-5 we chose to work with down-sampled images to deal with memory issues.
-We could look for another architecture to train the VAE directly on high-resolution images leading potentially to a better performance as witnessed in experiments on real images only.
+Nonetheless, the performance of our classification on synthetic data could be improved in many ways.
+First, we chose in this study not to spend much time optimizing the hyperparameters of the VAE and hence in Sec.
+5 we chose to work with down-sampled images to deal with memory issues more easily.
+We could look for another architecture to train the VAE directly on high-resolution images, leading to a better performance, as witnessed in experiments on real images only.
 Moreover, we could couple the advantages of other techniques such as autoencoder pretraining or weak supervision to our data augmentation framework.
-However, the advantages may not stack as observed when using DA on optimized hyperparameters.
+However, the advantages may not stack as observed when using data augmentation on optimized hyperparameters.
 Finally, we chose to train our networks with only one image per participant, but our framework could also benefit from the use of the whole follow-up of all patients to further improve performance.
 However, a long follow-up is rather an exception in the context of medical imaging.
-This is why we assessed the relevance of our DA framework in the context of small data sets which is a main issue in this field.
-Nonetheless, a training set of 50 images per class can still be seen as large in the case of rare diseases and so it may be interesting to evaluate the reliability of our method on even smaller training sets.
+This is why we assessed the relevance of our data augmentation framework in the context of small data sets, which is a main issue in this field.
+Nonetheless, a training set of 50 images per class can still be seen as large in the case of rare diseases and so it may be interesting to evaluate the reliability of our method on even smaller training sets (20 or 10 images per class).